NumericFactory/dougs-test-tech-api/README.md

 ### Errors

 This API uses the following error codes:
-400 Bad Request: The request was malformed or missing required parameters.
+- `400 Bad Request`: The request was malformed or missing required parameters.
-500 Internal Server Error: An unexpected error occurred on the server.
+- `500 Internal Server Error`: An unexpected error occurred on the server.

 [API doc](localhost:3000/api) Tester l'API sur Swagger.